chrishein/tiendanube-ruby/README.md

 Simple gem to provida a basic connection with the [TiendaNube API](https://github.com/tiendanube/api-docs) endpoints.

+This gem is a fork of MIT licensed version created originaly by Diego de Estrada and Nicolás Bares.

 ## Installation

 Add this line to your application's Gemfile: